maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>Ignorant -cartera duplicada %s.</translation>

 ERR
-The translation is understandable but not fully correct and is slightly unidiomatic. "-wallet" should be kept unaltered (as it is likely a command-line parameter) and the message should better reflect standard Catalan usage.
+The option flag "-wallet" should not be translated, and "Ignorant" is ungrammatical here.
+Use an impersonal form.

 Correct translation:
 S'ignora -wallet duplicat %s.